 By Melissa McLaughlin

-It was at a televised college football game.
-I saw the young man, his face and chest painted pitch black contrasted starkly by the carefully painted bright red lettering “John 3:16” which blazed across his upper chest.
+I was mesmerized.
+My eyes were glued to a nail-biting and closely matched game of college football, when all of a sudden, there he was.
+The camera scanned the cheering crowd and then zoomed in on the young man, his face and chest painted pitch-black, contrasted starkly by the carefully painted bright red lettering “John 3:16” which blazed across his upper chest.
 His exuberant joy for the football game drew attention to his living faith-based placard.
 Looking back, I can only imagine the time, energy and cost he incurred for such an advertisement.
 What would make him go to such lengths?

 We all know the famous Bible verse John 3:16 – For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 NIV

 Given the profound and life altering magnitude of John 3:16, have you ever wondered, what leads up John 3:16?
 It’s a strange couple of verses that precede John 3:16.
 Very strange indeed.
 To gain a more complete understanding of the context surrounding this passage, let’s back up a bit.
-Chapter three in the book of John begins with a Pharisee named Nicodemus coming to Jesus at night in order to ask questions of the faith.
+Chapter three in the book of John begins with a Pharisee named Nicodemus coming to Jesus at night in order to ask questions regarding matters of faith.
 In this section Jesus explains to Nicodemus that he must be born again to enter the kingdom of God.
-Nicodemus is unclear of Jesus’ point, so Jesus goes on to explain that we have already been born physically, but to be a part of God’s heavenly family we must be born of water and of Spirit.
-According to The Life Application Study Bible, the water is referencing either natural birth or baptism in water, like that performed by John the Baptist.
-However, being born of the Spirit, is something more, being born anew by the Holy Spirit of God.
+Nicodemus is unclear of Jesus’ point, so Jesus goes on to explain that as human beings, we have already been born physically, but to be a part of God’s heavenly family we must be born of “water and of Spirit.”
+According to The Life Application Study Bible, the “water” is referencing either natural birth or baptism in water, like that performed by John the Baptist.
+However, being “born of the Spirit”, is something more, being born anew by the Holy Spirit of God.

-A sculptor may carve a breathtakingly beautiful and lifelike statue of a young boy that he adores for its grandeur and detail.
+As explained by C.S.
+Lewis, a sculptor may carve a breathtakingly beautiful and lifelike statue of a young boy that he adores for its grandeur and detail.
 However, if this same sculptor then gives birth to his own son, born of his own flesh and blood, how much more intensely would he love his own child.
 One created and formed by the work of his hands, the other born of him, coming from himself, embodying a part of himself.
+One created by him, the other born of him.

 To bring home his point, Jesus refers to a most mysterious Old Testament passage.
 In John 3:14-15 Jesus says, “14Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, 15 that everyone who believes may have eternal life in him.”